Click an image to display larger

 Where we are today:

 - We have outgrown our current Food Pantry building.
 We initially served 50 families a month when this building opened 15 years ago.
 We now serve between 150 and 200 families a week.
-The current space is too small, lacks adequate cooler and freezer space, is in-efficient and does not have ample parking.
+The current space is too small, lacks adequate storage space, is inefficient and does not have ample parking.

 - Our New 2 You Thrift Store has been very successful but is in leased space that costs over $5,000 per month.

 - We are planning a new facility on South Clark Road that we will own to house both the Food Pantry and Thrift Store.
-We will triple the Food Pantry size and slightly enlarge the Thrift store with room to expand in the future.
-This combined facility will allow us to share costs, be easier to manage and provide a one stop shop for clients.
+It will triple the Food Pantry size and slightly enlarge the Thrift store with room to expand in the future.
+This combined facility will allow us to share costs, be easier to manage and provide a one stop shop for clients as well as cross-train volunteers to help with both.
 This will also free up what the Thrift Store pays in rent to support and expand Food Pantry services.

 - Land for the new facility has been purchased and re-zoned.